FLARE: Fast Low-rank Attention Routing Engine: Conclusion

 \section{Conclusion}

 FLARE is a token mixing layer that bypasses the quadratic cost of self-attention by leveraging low-rankness.
 Mechanically, FLARE routes attention through a fixed-size latent sequence via cross-attention projection and unprojection.
-FLARE achieves SOTA accuracy on a set of diverse PDE benchmarks, and comfortably scales to million-scale meshes and comfortably scales to PDE problems with million-scale geometries.
+FLARE achieves SOTA accuracy on a set of diverse PDE benchmarks, and easily scales to PDE problems with million-scale geometries.

 As transformers are the backbone of modern deep learning, we postulate that an efficient attention mechanism has several applications.
 We also identify potential areas for improvement: FLARE’s reliance on deep residual MLPs can introduce sequential bottlenecks and increase latency, suggesting that further speedups are possible by addressing this issue.
-Additional enhancements include (1) incrementally increasing the number of latent tokens during training; and (2) conditioning latent tokens on time for diffusion modeling.
+Additional enhancements include (1) incrementally increasing the number of latent tokens during training; (2) conditioning the latent queries/tokens on the input to relax the fixed-$Q$ constraint; (3) conditioning latent tokens on time for diffusion modeling; and (4) designing decoder-only variants for autoregressive modeling.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

 This work was supported by the Air Force Research Laboratory under contract FA8650-21-F-5803 and PA Manufacturing Fellows Initiative.
 Zhang was supported in part by the National Science Foundation under grants CMMI-1953323 and CBET-2332084.
 The authors appreciate the support of Camfer, Inc.~\citep{camfer2025} and Professor Amir Barati Farimani in providing computing resources.
 Part of this research was conducted on the Bridges-2 Supercomputer at the Pittsburgh Supercomputing Center, and parts were conducted using ORCHARD, a high-performance cloud computing cluster made available by Carnegie Mellon University.
-The authors thank Jay Pathak of Ansys, Inc.~\citep{ansys2025} for insightful discussions and Andrew Porco for his assistance with data processing.
+The authors thank Jay Pathak of Ansys, Inc.~\citep{ansys2025} for insightful discussions, undergraduate researcher Andrew Porco for his assistance with data processing.